SupritaB/Data-Cleaning/README.md

 #  Data Cleaning project in SQL

+ The goal of this project is to do the inital Data Exploration and cleaning using SQL.

  I have used Microsoft SQL Server Management Studtio to import and clean the Nashville Housing Data in which is in Excel.

 There were a number of issues in this dataset that were handled using various SQL concepts such as subqueries,CTE,Window funcation and others.